-The Series 2019C Bonds will be subject to redemption on any date prior to May 1, 2029 at the option of the Authority in whole or in part (on a pro rata basis with respect to the Series 2019C Bonds to be redeemed as described below), at any time, at a redemption price equal to the greater of:
+The Series 2020A Bonds maturing on or before May 1, 2035 will be subject to redemption on any date and the Series 2020A Bonds maturing on May 1, 2040 and May 1, 2049 will be subject to redemption on any date before May 1, 2030, at the option of the Authority, in whole or in part (on a pro rata basis with respect to the Series 2020A Bonds to be redeemed as described below) at any time, at a Redemption Price equal to the greater of:

-(i) 100% of the principal amount of the Series 2019C Bonds to be redeemed; or
+(i) 100% of the principal amount of the Series 2020A Bonds to be redeemed; or

-(ii) the sum of the present values of the remaining scheduled payments of principal and interest on the Series 2019C Bonds to be redeemed (exclusive of interest accrued to the date fixed for redemption) discounted to the date of redemption on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate plus: (i) 0 basis points for those Series 2019C Bonds maturing May 1, 2020 through May 1, 2023; (ii) 5 basis points for those Series 2019C Bonds maturing May 1, 2024 through May 1, 2026; (iii) 10 basis points for those Series 2019C Bonds maturing May 1, 2027 through May 1, 2029; (iv) 12.5 basis points for those Series 2019C Bonds maturing May 1, 2034; and (v) 15 basis points for those Series 2019C Bonds maturing on May 1, 2039 and May 1, 2043; and plus accrued and unpaid interest on the Series 2019C Bonds being redeemed to the date fixed for redemption.
+(ii) the sum of the present values of the remaining scheduled payments of principal and interest on the Series 2020A Bonds to be redeemed (exclusive of interest accrued to the date fixed for redemption) discounted to the date of redemption on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate plus 25 basis points, plus accrued and unpaid interest on the Series 2020A Bonds being redeemed to the date fixed for redemption.

-"Treasury Rate" means, with respect to any redemption date for a particular Series 2019C Bond, the yield to maturity as of such redemption date of United States Treasury securities with a constant maturity (as compiled and published in the Federal Reserve Statistical Release H.15 (519) that has become publicly available at least two Business Days, but not more than 45 calendar days, prior to the redemption date (excluding inflation indexed securities) (or, if such Statistical Release is no longer published, any publicly available source of similar market data)) most nearly equal to the period from the redemption date to the maturity date of the Series 2019C Bond to be redeemed; provided, however, that if the period from the redemption date to such maturity date is less than one year, the weekly average yield on actually traded United States Treasury securities adjusted to a constant maturity of one year will be used.
+"Treasury Rate" means, with respect to any redemption date for a particular Series 2020A Bond, the yield to maturity as of such redemption date of United States Treasury securities with a constant maturity (as compiled and published in the Federal Reserve Statistical Release H.15 (519) that has become publicly available at least two Business Days, but not more than 45 calendar days, prior to the redemption date (excluding inflation indexed securities) (or, if such Statistical Release is no longer published, any publicly available source of similar market data)) most nearly equal to the period from the redemption date to the maturity date of the Series 2020A Bond to be redeemed; provided, however, that if the period from the redemption date to such maturity date is less than one year, the weekly average yield on actually traded United States Treasury securities adjusted to a constant maturity of one year will be used.

-Mandatory Sinking Fund Redemption.
-The Series 2019C Bonds maturing May 1, 2039 and May 1, 2043 shall be subject to mandatory sinking fund redemption and shall be redeemed prior to their stated maturity, from Sinking Fund Installments, payable on the dates and in the amounts set forth below, at a price of 100% of the principal amount of such Series 2019C Bonds called for redemption, plus accrued interest to the redemption date as follows:
+Mandatory Sinking Fund Redemption of the Series 2020A Bonds.
+The Series 2020A Bonds maturing May 1, 2040 and May 1, 2049 shall be subject to mandatory sinking fund redemption and shall be redeemed prior to their stated maturity, from Sinking Fund Installments, payable on the dates and in the amounts set forth below, at a Redemption Price of 100% of the principal amount of such Series 2020A Bonds called for redemption, plus accrued interest to the redemption date as follows: